Music National 4

 Activities for the internal assessment will include: analysing compositions, investigating musical styles and completing composition tasks.

 The Music department has, over a number of years been building high quality music technology to support creativity and music writing.

 The Composing Unit is internally assessed and may be externally verified.

 Much of the teaching is done through practical work.

 Practical and thinking skills will continually be developed and assessed throughout the course.
 Knowledge and understanding will be assessed on a continuous basis.

-Studying Music requires a great deal of motivation and commitment from young people.
-Regular practice, homework and also learning the key points after every lesson will be an ongoing feature of the course.
+Studying Music requires a great deal of motivation, self-discipline and commitment from young people.
+Regular practice and learning the key points after every lesson will be an ongoing feature of the course.